mautic/developer-documentation-new/docs/design/labelling.rst

 Starts the creation of a new object.
 New either creates the object immediately or opens a dialog or set of fields where the user can enter properties.

-Combine new with the object to create (for example, New user or New column).
+Combine new with the object to create (for example, New User or New column).
 Compare Add, Copy, Create, Insert, and Save as.

 Next
 ^^^^

-Advances the user to the next step in a sequence of steps, such as in a wizard.
+Advances the User to the next step in a sequence of steps, such as in a wizard.

 Compare Back and Finish.